React21S/MySQL_database_for_storage/README.md

 ## Adding new moped to the database

-- From the front page, when the user clicks on (`Add new moped`), another page appear, then the user can write all the necessary information and post it to the database.
+- From the front page, when the user clicks on <span style="color:blue">Add new moped</span>, another page appear, then the user can write all the necessary information and post it to the database.
 By clicking on submit button, the data goes direct to the database.

 ![Add-screenshot](/img/Add.png)